 Did you realize that B&B innkeeping entails almost every activity common to any business?
 Marketing, sales, accounting, procurement, and more.
 Here are 10 more tips from Michigan innkeepers.

 Promote, sell, repeat: “Make sure you budget enough money for promotion.
 Many new innkeepers miss this.
-‘If you build it, they will come’ only works in the movies.”
-Jeff & Linda Gamble, long-time owners of Big Bay Point Lighthouse B&B, in Big Bay, in the Upper Peninsula.
+‘If you build it, they will come’ only works in the movies,” said former long-time owners of a B&B in the Upper Peninsula.

 Marketing methods evolve: “Be open-minded about the latest ways to market.
 Learn the meaning and practice of ‘search engine optimization.’
 Social media will be your best friend.
 Soak in as many webinars as you can on the subject.”
 Marci Palajac, of House on the Hill B&B in Ellsworth, joined MBBA’s Social Media Committee, where innkeepers learn from and inspire each other.

-Make it memorable: “We have a notebook labeled ‘Interesting People.’
+Make it memorable: A former B&B owner for a Bear Lake B&B, said, “We have a notebook labeled ‘Interesting People.’
 We enter names and bits of info we find interesting about each guest.
 It is fun to go back during a slower time and remember all the people we’ve met.
 Take time to enjoy your guests, and do small little things for them before they ask.”
-Cindi McPherson, Bear Lake B&B, Bear Lake.

 Get backup: “Have a good four to six people that you train ahead of time in the running of your B&B — people who are willing and able to fill in.
 You WILL need breaks, vacations, and times to visit family.
 You need a back-up team.
 Develop a manual that explains every detail as to how you want your B&B to operate.”
 An innkeeper on Old Mission Peninsula near Traverse City.